-31. While noting some isolated cases in which migrant domestic workers were permitted to change employers based on evidence of exploitation or abuse committed against them, the Committee is concerned that Hong Kong, China has not taken concrete steps to repeal the "two-weeks rule" or to adopt a systematic approach to address its adverse effects on the enjoyment of Covenant rights by migrant domestic workers.
-It is also concerned that this rule, along with the live-in requirements, continues to put those workers at high risk of abuse and exploitation by their employers and employment agencies and to prevent them from reporting exploitative employment and abuse due to fears of losing their job and having to leave Hong Kong (arts.
+31. While noting some isolated cases in which migrant domestic workers were permitted to change employers based on evidence of exploitation or abuse committed against them, the Committee is concerned that Hong Kong, China, has not taken concrete steps to repeal the two-week rule - which stipulates that migrant domestic workers must find new employment or leave Hong Kong, China, within two weeks of the end of an employment contract - or to adopt a systematic approach to address the adverse effects of this rule on the enjoyment of Covenant rights by migrant domestic workers.
+It is also concerned that this rule, along with the live-in requirements, continues to put migrant domestic workers at high risk of abuse and exploitation by their employers and employment agencies and to prevent them from reporting exploitative employment and abuse, owing to fears of losing their jobs and having to leave Hong Kong, China (arts.
 2, 7, 8 and 26).

-32. Recalling its previous recommendations, Hong Kong, China should repeal the two-week rule and the live-in requirements and in the meantime take concrete actions to address their adverse effects on migrant domestic workers.
-It should also provide effective complaint mechanisms for reporting abuse and exploitation, taking into account the unique working situations of those workers and ensure that cases of exploitation and abuse are thoroughly investigated and that perpetrators are prosecuted and, if found guilty, punished with appropriate sanctions and that victims have access to effective remedies.
+32. The Committee recalls its previous recommendations.
+Hong Kong, China, should repeal the two-week rule and the live-in requirements and in the meantime take concrete action to address their adverse effects on migrant domestic workers.
+It should also provide effective complaints mechanisms for reporting abuse and exploitation, taking into account the unique working situations of migrant domestic workers, and ensure that cases of exploitation and abuse are thoroughly investigated, that perpetrators are prosecuted and, if found guilty, punished with appropriate sanctions, and that victims have access to effective remedies.

-Access to justice, independence of the judiciary, and fair trial
+Access to justice, independence of the judiciary and the right to a fair trial